12101111/fractal_demo/README.md

 * `index.html`: A few lines of HTML, CSS and JS that loads your app. **You need to edit this** (once) to replace `eframe_template` with the name of your crate!
 * `your_crate_bg.wasm`: What the Rust code compiles to.
 * `your_crate.js`: Auto-generated binding between Rust and JS.

-You can test the template app at <https://emilk.github.io/eframe_template/>.

-## Updating egui

-As of 2022, egui is in active development with frequent releases with breaking changes. [eframe_template](https://github.com/emilk/eframe_template/) will be updated in lock-step to always use the latest version of egui.

-When updating `egui` and `eframe` it is recommended you do so one version at the time, and read about the changes in [the egui changelog](https://github.com/emilk/egui/blob/master/CHANGELOG.md) and [eframe changelog](https://github.com/emilk/egui/blob/master/eframe/CHANGELOG.md).